 Natalie characterises the second phase of successful AI/ML delivery as the scale out of use cases.
 The success of phase one at Qantas created a buzz and the team received requests from across the company for a variety of use cases.
 Beginning with experimentation in a safe environment, Natalie advises on the value of building success and momentum which demands a constant focus on the business outcome and the projected return-on-investment, and is greatly aided by selecting use cases with low risk, high visibility, high chance of success and low overheads.
 Succeeding with AI/ML demands consideration of how results of models will be consumed by the business; analytics teams must understand how predictions will best augment human decision-making.
 The surest way to make progress in these deliberations is close cooperation with the business area that is the focus of the AI/ML implementation.
-One value of an enterprise AI platform such as DataRobot is that teams can coordinate their efforts to build reusable patterns for different types of deployment.
+One value of AI platform such as DataRobot is that teams can coordinate their efforts to build reusable patterns for different types of deployment.
 Encouraging teams and business users to share their challenges builds community and allows individuals to uplift their capabilities as they learn from colleagues.

 The third phase gives particular focus to building a broad user community across many different business units.
-At Qantas, monthly user forums became a valuable means to educate on particular use cases and capabilities of the DataRobot platform.
+At Qantas, monthly user forums became a valuable means to educate on particular use cases and capabilities of the DataRobot AI platform.
 Customer-facing data scientists from DataRobot play a critical role by running workshops on subjects such as problem framing and model deployment and by bringing an external perspective and their experience to challenges.
 In this phase, a platform support team was created with responsibilities for both the development and production stages of the model lifecycle.
 Additionally, sharing advice on subjects such as data governance, ethics and technical tips strengthens the community.

 As Qantas progresses in its AI/ML maturity, there are a number of priorities.
 Ensuring a high speed of iteration in the early phases of a project helps to understand quickly if the use case has substantive value to the company.
 Using the collaborative power of DataRobot is proving effective at bringing an even broader community of users to AI/ML initiatives and at upskilling new users.
 Every new model is reviewed before it can go into production.
 The explainability capabilities of DataRobot are proving invaluable once models are in production.